osiclang/compiler/README.md

 # Add your Review (a little checklist)
 - Make sure that methods of styling are similar to already existing related methods.
 Look at POJO's and helpers.
 This ensures that the code has a readable style.
-- Do not leave TODO: Marks or comments in code.
+- Do not leave TODOs: Marks or comments in code.
 The code is more readable if there are no unnecessary comments in the code.
 - Describe clearly in the pullrequest what the code does and which problem is solved.
 New features can be submitted as issues.

 # Code of Conduct